BrailleRAP building manual

 We did not represent the facade for readability reasons.

-• Thread the bars halfway through the outside of the crate.
+• Push the bars halfway through the outside of the frame.

 _images/BrailleRAP-V5.51.1.jpg

-• Thread the switch and its support on the Ø8mm bar on the back side.
+• Push the endstop and its support on the Ø8mm bar on the back side.

 _images/BrailleRAP-V5.51.2.jpg